-Study finds bronchiolitis severity depends on the virus, and questions the practice of rooming children togetherApril 4th, 2012 in Diseases, Conditions, Syndromes /
+Study finds bronchiolitis severity depends on the virus, and questions the practice of rooming children togetherApril 4, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A 16-hospital study, led by researchers at Boston Children’s Hospital and Massachusetts General Hospital, is challenging common wisdom about bronchiolitis, a respiratory illness and the leading cause of hospitalization in infants.
 Currently, clinicians treating babies with severe bronchiolitis generally don’t test for pathogens, assuming the specific infectious cause to be irrelevant to the child’s care.
 The new study, the largest prospective, multicenter study of U.S. children hospitalized with bronchiolitis, suggests it should be viewed as more than one disease, especially when considering treatments.